Ernyoke/ervin-szilagyi-static-site/src/articles/containers-under-the-hood.md

 ctr run -t --rm docker.io/library/busybox:latest v1
 ```

-This command will run the image in interactive mode, meaning that we will have a terminal to use from the image.
-Grabbing the list of currently running tasks with `ctr task ls` command, we should get something similar:
+This command will start the image in interactive mode, meaning that we will be provided with an input shell waiting for commands.
+Now if we want to grab the list of currently running tasks from the host machine, we should get the following answer:

 ```
 TASK    PID     STATUS
 v1      1517    RUNNING
 ```

-If we take the PID of the running container, we can get the parent process of it:
+If we take the PID of the running container, we can get hold of the  parent process of it:

 ```
 root@ip-172-31-24-119:~# ps -ef | grep 1517 | grep -v grep